NeonCarbide/Valheim-NeonPack-Lite/README.md

 # Valheim-NeonPack Lite

-The base mods required to join a world or server running [NeonPack 1.13.0][neonpack]
+The base mods required to join a world or server running [NeonPack 2.0.0][neonpack]

-I've included the configuration files for all the mods that have them in the [github for the main modpack][github-extras]
+I've included a list of all the config changes I've made in the [github for the main modpack][github-extras]

 I also use the following mods from NexusMods